ABRAHAM HERZOG FAMILY

 How does the Herzog branch connect to the Melamed branch?

 It is not currently known if the Herzog family all traveled from the East Coast to Chicago as a group, or why they moved to Chicago.
-But as fate would have it, the Herzog family in 1910 lived in Chicago . . . in the same apartment building as the Skolnick’s and my grandfather Harry Shankman.
-Cupid apparently put Abraham and Fannie Skolnick together and they married in 1919.
+As stated above, the Herzog family in 1910 lived in Chicago . . . in the same apartment building as the Skolnick’s and my grandfather Harry Shankman.
+Abraham Herzog and Fannie Skolnick married in 1919.

 This chart shows the ‘tree tops’ of our branches and how we connect.